My 1918 Paige "Larchmont"

 This auto is a 1918 Paige Model 6-55 Larchmont four-passenger sport roadster, built by the Paige-Detroit Motor Car Company.
 It has a 300 cubic inch, six cylinder Continental engine (#10D76920, dated 4-11-18).
 The low compression engine produces about 30 horsepower.
 It cruises at about 30 mph.
 The builder's plate on the frame shows chassis 76986 and motor 76920.
 It's a heavy car that is stopped by mechanical brakes on the rear wheels.
 For competition purposes it's in Antique Automobile Club of America Class 16 (gas vehicles, more than 4 cylinders, 1913-1919).

 It's an attractive car, but the finish is not accurate.
-The body should be dark blue, not yellow and dark green.
+The body should be dark blue, and the chassis should be black, instead of yellow and green.
 The upholstery should be green-blue leather, not brown Naugahyde.
 The top frame came from a different car and is not the right shape.
-The brass radiator and brass trim should be painted either dark blue or black.
+The radiator shell should be painted blue or black to match the body or chassis.
+The brass trim should be painted or nickel-plated.

 Paige has always been known for its styling, and that is true of this Larchmont:

 - The rear of the body slants forward to give it a unique profile.

 - There is a shallow cowl behind the front seat that houses mahogany compartments and a push-button light.

 - During this period the Paige had a distinctive v-shaped radiator.